vrenkens/nabu/README.md

 - is_training: whether or not the network is in training mode

 The method should return the output logits (probabilities before softmax) and the output sequence lengths.
-Some example Classifiers:
+An example Classifiers:

-- nabu/neuralnetworks/classifiers/las.py: Listen Attend and Spell asr
-- nabu/neuralnetworks/classifiers/dblstm.py: Deep Biderictional LSTM asr
+- nabu/neuralnetworks/classifiers/asr/dblstm.py: Deep Biderictional LSTM asr

 Once you've created your classifier you should add it in the factory method in nabu/neuralnetworks/classifiers/classifier_factory.py (with any name) and you